 IBD is a syndrome as opposed to a disease, and it is caused by a specific reaction to chronic irritation of the intestinal tract.
 Most dogs with IBD have a history of recurrent or chronic vomiting or diarrhea and may have a poor appetite.
-In addition to mucus in dog poop, other signs of IBD include:
+In addition to mucus in stool, other signs of IBD in dogs include:

-Mucus in dog poop can also be caused by parvovirus, parasites, tumors and/or polyps, constipation toxin overload, autoimmune disorders or even cancer.
-Eating garbage can also cause bacterial infection in the digestive tract that can lead to bloody stools or mucus in dog poop.
+Mucus in dog poop can also be caused by parvovirus, parasites, tumors and/or polyps, constipation toxin overload, autoimmune disorders, or even cancer.
+Eating garbage can also cause bacterial infections in the digestive tract that can lead to bloody stools or mucus in dog poop.